Angel John: Plot

 Maradonna is an aimless youngster who likes to waste his time doing practically nothing other than fooling around.
 For him everything in life is "Oru Rasam" (just fun).
 He likes to take the easy way out and lacks focus in his life.
 He is the only son of Joseph, a Banker and Mary, who dotes on him.
 The only person who has a soft corner for him is Sofia who is the daughter of a failed filmmaker, Kuruvilla.

-Maradonna messes up his life by getting into company of friends and starting an internet café that fails after a group of goons destroys it and to recoup his losses and attracted by ‘easy money’ he gets into drugs.
+Maradonna messes up his life by getting into company of friends and starting an internet café that fails after a group of goons destroys it and to recoup his losses, he tries to make ‘easy money’ by selling drugs.
 Soon he is conned and loses everything after pledging his house to a ‘blade’ moneylender Rajan.
 On hearing the news his father is hospitalised and his mother finally loses faith in him.
 A shattered Maradonna decides to commit suicide by jumping from a lighthouse into the sea.
 As he is about to jump, he is held back by a divine force in the form of Angel John, who offers him a new lease on life.
-Angel John offers him two destinies, the first one is a life filled with good and bad events and the second one being a life with only happiness and he can live the way he want.
-Angel John also predicts that Maradonna will die aged 66 if he chooses the first offer.
+Angel offers him two destinies, the first one is a life filled with good and bad events and the second one being a life with only happiness and he can live the way he want.
+Angel also predicts that Maradonna will die aged 66 if he chooses the first offer.
 If he goes for the second he will die aged 22.
 The drunken Maradona chooses the second one.
 The Angel fulfills his desires but the same desires will not be fulfilled again.
 But as his desires gets fulfilled his death will also be near.
 Not thinking about the consequences he takes the easy way which starts with Rs.5 lakh to getting his house back from Rajan.